ying32/govcl/README.md

 * Linux: Copy the "liblcl.so" executable directory (you can also copy liblcl.so to the `/usr/lib/` directory and use it as a public library).

-* MacOS: Copy the "liblcl.dylib" executable directory (Note for MacOS: you need to create the info.plist file yourself), or refer to: [App packaging on MacOS] (https://gitee.com/ying32/govcl/ Wikis/pages?title=APP%E6%89%93%E5%8C%85&parent=FAQ%2FMac
+* MacOS: Copy the "liblcl.dylib" executable directory (Note for MacOS: you need to create the info.plist file yourself), or refer to: [App packaging on MacOS](https://gitee.com/ying32/govcl/Wikis/pages?title=APP%E6%89%93%E5%8C%85&parent=FAQ%2FMac)

 ---